IBM/wc-devops-utilities/doc/DeployControllerDesign.md

 Dockerfile is stored as ConfigMap and named according to the following naming pattern `--dockerfile`.
 You can use the "ManageDockerfile" job to create Dockerfile for the specified component or environment.

-The backend logic is to detect if a target Dockerfile in ConfigMap is under the specified namespace with the UI input.<!--Tiffany: Meaning unclear-->
+The job detects whether a target Dockerfile in ConfigMap is under the specified NameSpace based on the user input.

 Job UI: <br>